COSC3020/quicksort-Boomboomyoyo/README.md

 its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+The process for my implementation of Quicksort is as follows:
+1. Setup a loop that will run a number of times equal to the number of sections an array needs to be broken down into to sort it.
+Each section will be broken into two sections, unless it is only 1 element, so this should be a complexity of $T\left(n\right) = log_2(n)$.
+This loop encompasses steps 2-3.
+2. For a section, iterate over it and compare each element to the first element, which is designated as the pivot point.
+Sort the array such that values less than the pivot are to the left, and values to the right are greater than the pivot point.
+This has a complexity of $T\left(n\right) = n$.
+3. Push onto a stack two sections to be sorted in future loops.
+This has a complexity of $T\left(n\right) = 1$

+The overall time complexity of this algorithm is given by $T\left(n\right) = nlog(n)$, which matches the theoretical limit of quicksort with no additional assumptions.

 ## References
 A bunch of W3Schools stuff for syntax.
 The math operations were important to how I decided to do this too.